jupyter-server/jupyter_releaser/docs/source/get_started/making_first_release.md

   ![Draft Changelog Workflow Dialog](../images/draft_changelog.png)

-  - The "New Version Spec" will usually be the full version (e.g. 0.7.1)
+  - The "New Version Spec" will usually be the full version (e.g. 0.7.1).
+Repos using `tbump` can also use the "next" option, which will bump the micro version (or the build version in the case of a prerelease).
   - Use the "since" field to select PRs prior to the latest tag to include in the release
   - Type "true" in the "since the last stable git tag" if you would like to include PRs since the last non-prerelease version tagged on the target repository and branch.
   - The workflow will use the GitHub API to find the relevant pull requests and make an appropriate changelog entry.